Sistema de blogs Diarium

 My research

-My present field of research is theoretical physics including lagrangian models to describe new physics in Beyond Standard Model theories.
-I am mostly interested in extreme conditions of matter inside compact stars such as pulsars (neutron stars).
-These objects appear in the aftermath of a supernova core collapse like, for example, SN 1987 A.
+My present field of research is theoretical physics including lagrangian models to describe new physics in Beyond Standard Model , BSM, theories.
+I am mostly interested in extreme, relativistic, conditions of matter inside compact stars such as pulsars (neutron stars, NS) mergers of binary NS or Black hole-NS mergers.
+These events are source of multimessengers: neutrinos, radiation, gravitational waves and perhaps exotic BSM particles.
+Curved Spacetime describes the structure of these objects.

 and dark matter MULTIDARK network logo_multidark_baja_resolucion_marcoblanco